 ‘American Horror Story’ Seasons Ranked, from Worst to Best

 However you feel about the American Horror Story franchise’s various installments, you cannot deny that Ryan Murphy and Co. are wildly creative when it comes to their yearly dish of blood-curdling terror.
 From the swanky digs of a haunted hotel to the tortuous backroom dealings of an insane asylum, the series has run the gamut.
-The upcoming Season 7 appears to be no different, offering a twisted look at the state of the country with “Cult,” which sets its premiere on the night of the 2016 election.
+Season 7 was no different, offering a twisted look at the state of the country with “Cult.”

-We can’t wait to join the cult.
-But before we do, let’s take a look back at the six AHS seasons that came before by ranking them in order from worst to best.
+Now that we’ve experienced all that Cult has to offer, let’s take a look back at all seven AHS seasons, ranking them in order from worst to best.
 Each season has its own positives and negatives, so weigh in in the comments if you agree or disagree with Collider’s definitive ranking.

 Dramatic highs: Max Greenfield’s brief appearance was arguably the most disturbing thing AHS has ever done when his character met the Drilldo demon.
 Evan Peters’ appearance midway through the season was a fun surprise, especially since he was playing against his AHS type as the sadistic James March.

 Dramatic lows: Um, everything else?
 The Ten Commandments Killer and the vampire stuff just were not executed well at all.

 What was Feud’s immense gain was definitely American Horror Story’s loss when Jessica Lange departed the AHS franchise.
 Lady Gaga was brought in as the “headliner,” and while she was better than I thought she’d be, she definitely was no Lange.